enaaab460/car-cost-calculator/README.md

 15% default haggle is almost too much, but it increases the range of cyan and purple.
 It can be changed in the settings.
 Not reaching the fair price does not necessarily mean a bad deal.
 It is all relative to your car market.
 KBB can be used to verify the fair price for a particular model, trim, year, and mileage, but many think that KBB prices are too optimistic (at the time of writing this).

-Hovering over the price in either mode will show a brief summary of the car discount, fair price, and calculated age
+Hovering over the price is not practical in android phones, so I have no idea how to test it, I don't have an S-pen.

 ## Single Mode (Alt-Q)
 Allows plotting where the car stands relative to the depreciation curve, and price styles.
 If the css selectors of the website are registered, it will automatically parse it for the year, miles and price.
 It can be still be used standalone without registering the website.
 If the name of the car is the same as KBB, then using the KBB button will allow quick access to kbb price estimator.
 If the trim is also the same, the '+trim' will provide 1-click shortcut.
 Edmunds support is also available but is mainly useful for specs, recalls, and suggested OTD price.
 Not affiliated with either.